 Unless an instructor is needed on another trip due to unexpected staffing changes, teams will stay in their contracted trip locations until the end of summer.
 Instructors will have several days between each trip to de-rig, prepare for the next group of students, and have a day to relax and reset.

-Once all trips for the season have ended, instructors will converge back in Battle Ground, WA, to de-rig and close out the summer.
+Once all trips for the season have ended, instructors will converge back in Washington to de-rig and close out the summer.